 Check our Country Information pages for destination specific news and outbreaks.

-All travellers to Ebola risk regions should:
+All travellers to Ebola risk areas should:

 Some traditional burial rituals may play a part in the spread of Ebola.
 The World Health Organization has guidance on safe and dignified burials to help prevent Ebola transmission in these circumstances.

-Aid workers and health professionals planning to undertake humanitarian work in regions where outbreaks or isolated EVD cases are reported should seek risk assessment advice and training form their employer/organisation prior to travel.
+Aid workers and health professionals planning to undertake humanitarian work in areas where outbreaks or isolated EVD cases are reported should seek risk assessment advice and training form their employer/organisation prior to travel.
 They should also be familiar with Public Health England’s specific guidance: Ebola virus disease: information for humanitarian aid workers and the Ebola: returning workers scheme.

 UK travellers experiencing symptoms aboard should seek local medical advice as soon as possible.